Foto: Alex from the Rock - stock.adobe.com

 One of the best ways to begin getting an overview is to go to a telecommunications shop that offers more than one service provider.

-The market for postal services in Germany has been deregulated, meaning that private companies are allowed to deliver both letters and packages
+The German postal market has been deregulated, which means private companies can now deliver letters and packages.